nevinm/D3-CRUD-on-angular-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# Angular-seed — the seed for AngularJS apps

+#Updated the app from an Angular seed to multiple tabs containing a basic CRUD application plus a d3 chart rendering.

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these